-The Coastal Impact Assistance Program (CIAP) is a federally funded program administered by the Bureau of Ocean Energy Management, Regulation & Enforcement and the Texas General Land Office.
-Funded with federal royalties from offshore oil and gas leases, CIAP assists those states that have either supported or been impacted from oil and gas exploration and development along the Outer Continental Shelf (OCS).
+The Coastal Impact Assistance Program (CIAP) is a federally funded grants program administered by U.S. Fish and Wildlife Service and the Texas General Land Office.
+The Energy Policy Act established CIAP to assist states that supported or were impacted from oil and gas exploration and development along the Outer Continental Shelf (OCS).

-CIAP funds must be used in the 18 coastal counties of Texas, and may be used only for one or more of the following:
+CIAP funds must be used in the 18 coastal counties of Texas to support the following projects and activities:

 Coastal Land Advisory Board